-Reading tiny text on a mobile screen is never a pleasant experience.
-Especially when you are using an Android device with a super bright screen or no so bright screen.
+Reading the tiny text on a mobile screen is never a pleasant experience.
+Especially when you are using an Android device with a super bright screen.
 Additionally, visually impaired or elders might also have problems reading web pages, ebooks, PDFs, and other files.
-In those situations, you can make good use of text to speech apps to listen to text files, ebooks, and web pages.
-So, here are some of the best text to speech apps for Android.
+In those situations, you can make good use of text to speech apps to listen to text files, ebooks, and web pages instead of reading.
+Here are some of the best text to speech apps for Android.

 Price: The app is free and has ads.
 You can remove ads with an in-app purchase of $0.99.

 Talk Free is another popular and minimal text to speech app.
 Using your internet connection, Talk Free can convert text in many languages.
 Do keep in mind that Talk Free makes use of the built-in TTS engine.
 If you have it disabled or uninstalled, you need to install or enable it before you can use Talk Free.

 Also, since Talk Free uses the built-in TTS Engine, you need to change the settings of that engine to modify pitch or voice.
 Additionally, you can import text or read web pages directly from the app.
 For offline and sharing purposes you can save the speech as a WAV file.